basecamp/handbook/benefits-and-perks.md

 This Program does not have any set expiration date, but the company reserves the right to amend it or cancel it at any time.
 You forfeit your shares in the liquidity pool if you resign or are terminated from 37signals before the distribution date.

-## Employee Gifts
+## Laptop Policy

-At the end of every year, 37signals gives a thank-you gift to employees.
-The gift changes year to year and is not intended to be a year-end bonus.

-Employees also receive a thank-you gift on their anniversaries with the company.
+We order a new MacBook for everyone hired at 37signals.
+You can choose the model and specs, within reason and considering the demands of your role.
+You can upgrade your laptop at any time – when yours breaks, gets too old, or if a more efficient model is released and replacing your machine would benefit your work.
+Please get approval from Finance before purchasing a new laptop.

 ## Home Office Set-up

-Since you work remotely, we want to make sure your home office is comfortable.
-During your first year at 37signals, you can expense up to $2,000 on things like a new desk, new desk chair, or other office furniture.
-This benefit expires on your first anniversary with the company.
+During your first year at 37signals, you can expense up to $,3,000 on a new desk, new desk chair, computer accessories, or other office furniture.

+When your office furniture needs to be replaced, you can do so with approval from People Ops.

 ## Coworking Space Stipend